MTrabka/SQL-projects/README.md

 - **Project 3 – RPA Fraud Detection**: detecting suspicious transactions using filtering, pattern matching, and anomaly checks.
 - **Project 4 – RPA Customer Segmentation**: generating marketing segments based on user attributes, campaigns, and tests.
 - **Project 5 – Davie’s Burgers Subway Ad**: analyzing restaurant orders to uncover fun and creative insights for advertising.
+- **Project 6 – Trends in Startups**: exploring startup data with aggregation, grouping, filtering, and ordering.
 - **Upcoming Projects**: more case studies and exercises will be added as I advance through the course.

 ## 🚀 Projects